stonysystems/automan/README.md

 [IronFleet](https://github.com/microsoft/Ironclad/tree/main/ironfleet):
 1. Multi-Paxos (rsl), available at  `./asset/spec/RSL`.
 2. Key-Value Store (kv), available at `./asset/spec/KV`.
-3. BadExamples (bad), available at `./asset/spec/BadExamples`, demonstrates cases that would fail AutoMan's checks.
+3. Negative Examples (ng), available at `./asset/spec/NgExamples`, demonstrates cases that would fail AutoMan's checks.

 The necessary annotations (explained below) are available at `./asset/annotations`.

-Run `bash run.sh [rsl | kv | bad]` to apply the translation.
+Run `bash run.sh [rsl | kv | ng]` to apply the translation.

 The generated codes can be found in `./asset/impl`.

+The command to translate a single file is as follows:
+`dune exe bin/main.exe [input Dafny file] [annotation file] [name remapping file] > [output file]`.

+This command specifies the input Dafny file, annotation file, and name remapping file, directing the output to the specified file.
+The method for writing the corresponding files is introduced below.

 # Usage